novotnyllc/MiFare/readme.md

 # MiFare RT
-A MiFare Classic library for Windows Phone 8.1, Windows Store 8.1 and Desktop apps
+A MiFare Classic library for UWP and Desktop apps

 ## Hardware requirements

-### Phone
+### UWP 10.0.16299
-You must have a Lumia 830 or newer device.
-Older devices do not have the chipset support for the low-level APDU access this library needs.
-This will not work on a Lumia 930 or any previous hardware, even after updating to 8.1.

-This library contains a detection routine to determine if a device's NFC reader has a supported chipset.

-You must enable the Proximity Capability and NFC Requirement.

-### Windows Store 8.1
-This will work in a Windows Store 8.1 app that is meant for enterprise distribution.
-It will not pass Store validation as it uses unsupported Win32 API calls (WinSCard.dll).
+This will work in a UWP app

-You must enable the Shared User Certificates capability to use this library.
-[I'm not totally sure why this particular capability controls access to WinSCard, but without it you get UnauthorizedAccess exceptions coming from the AppContainer.]
+You must enable the Proximity and Shared User Certificates capability to use this library.

 ### Desktop
 No special requirements.